differentialprivacy/differentialprivacy/_posts/2020-08-31-private-pac.md

-At the same time, \\(|\mathcal{H}|\\) is a pretty coarse measure of hypothesis class complexity, as it would immediately rule out learning any infinite hypothesis class (of which there are many).
+At the same time, \\(|\mathcal{H}|\\) is a pretty coarse measure of hypothesis class complexity, as it would immediately rule out learning any infinite hypothesis class, of which there are many.
 Thus, as you might expect, we can do better.
 We do so using *VC dimension*.
 \\(\mathsf{VCD}\left(\mathcal{H}\right)\\) is the size of the largest possible collection of examples such that, for every labeling of the